salesforce/best/docs/content/docs/frontend.md

 ```

 ### CLI Arguments
-If you do not want to do this, you can also pass the following arguments to the cli command like so,
+If the configuration file approach is not suitable for your environment then specify the following command-line arguments.
 ```sh
 best --dbAdapter=sql/postgres --dbURI=postgresql://localhost
 ```
-This will override any configuration you have in your `best.config.js` file.
+This overrides the configuration in `best.config.js`.